Thakurvaibhav/k8s/README.md

 6. `envoy-gateway` – provisions Gateway API infra consumed by monitoring (gRPC) or future apps.
 7. `nginx-ingress-controller` – only if you need classic Ingress alongside Gateway API.
 8. `monitoring` – after routing layer (Envoy or NGINX) is available when external exposure is desired.
+9. `redis` – when an application needs it (can be earlier; order here is non‑blocking).

-(You may reorder `external-dns` and routing controllers depending on credential readiness.)
+(You may reorder some components (e.g., redis) based on application dependency timing.)

 ## app-of-apps Chart Switches (from `values.yaml` excerpt)
 ```